sudonitin/Browser_automation/README.md

 This buildpack allows us to use selenium chromedriver

 https://github.com/heroku/heroku-buildpack-google-chrome
-This buildpack creates a chrome instance to perform the selenium instances
+This buildpack creates a chrome instance to perform the selenium operations

 **4)** Now create environment variables on heroku (this allows to find the webdriver object of chrome)